griffio/griffio.github.io/_posts/2015-05-02-Living-Clojure-Review.md

 ![Living Clojure Book](https://raw.githubusercontent.com/griffio/griffio.github.io/master/public/living_clojure.jpg)

 **The subtitle is** “An Introduction and Training Plan for Developers”.
-This book was published late April 2015, and at 220 pages, I preferred to wait and review the printed copty for this type of introductory text.
+This book was published late April 2015, and at 220 pages, I preferred to wait and review the printed copy for this type of introductory text.

 The book is aimed at programmers with a background in existing languages who want to step into the Clojure environment.
+It does assume that the reader has access to the correct runtime dependencies like the JVM.

 **A slim book** but dense with information to bootstrap the process of learning Clojure in a curated way by the author [Carin Meier](https://twitter.com/gigasquid).
 The code examples don’t take up too much space due to the compactness of Clojure itself.